+If the QSE’s Total Uninstructed Deviation is positive, then the total Uninstructed Deviation will be allocated to those zones in which the value of adding the QSE’s Resource Schedule in that zone and zonal instructions in that zone, and subtracting from the Metered Resource Value in that zone is positive.

+ZUDizq=max(0,MRizq−(RSizq+INSizq))all zonemax(0,MRizq−(RSizq+INSizq))∗TUDiq

+If the QSE’s Total Uninstructed Deviation is negative, then the total Uninstructed Deviation will be allocated to those zones in which the value of adding the QSE’s Resource Schedule in that zone and zonal instructions in that zone, and subtracting from the Metered Resource Value in that zone is negative.

-ZUDizq=max(0,MRizq−(RSizq+INSizq))all zonemax(0,MRizq−(RSizq+INSizq))∗TUDiqZUDizq=min(0,MRizq−(RSizq+INSizq))all zonemin(0,MRizq−(RSizq+INSizq))∗TUDiq
+ZUDizq=min(0,MRizq−(RSizq+INSizq))all zonemin(0,MRizq−(RSizq+INSizq))∗TUDiq

+where:

+TUDiq Total ERCOT wide uninstructed deviation for that QSE per interval

+ZUDiq Zonal uninstructed deviation for that QSE per interval for that zone

+MRizq Metered Resource Value for that QSE per interval per zone

+RSizq Resource Schedule per interval per zone of that QSE

+INSizq Zonal Balancing Energy instructions given to that QSE per zone per interval

-The first step is to compare the market-clearing price of an interval to a benchmark in each zone.
+The second step is to compare the market-clearing price of an interval to a benchmark in each zone and calculate the Uninstructed Resource Charge for each QSE in each zone.
 If the MCPE for the zone is negative, a QSE would be subject to the Uninstructed Resource Charge for under-generation.
 If the MCPE is greater than a benchmarked cost of heat rate multiplied by the Houston Ship Channel Midpoint Price, then a QSE is subject to the Uninstructed Resource Charge for over-generation.

-The second step is to determine the QSE’s deviation from schedule in each Congestion Zone.
-For each QSE, ERCOT will subtract the QSE Resource schedule from the metered Resource value by interval by zone.
-ERCOT will multiply that zonal deviation by the ratio of Total Uninstructed Deviation divided by Total Deviations across all zones, for that QSE.
-This will calculate the quantity of Uninstructed Deviation to be charged in that Congestion Zone.
-This process continues for each Congestion Zone that the QSE has a deviation from schedule.

-Each QSE’s Total Uninstructed Deviation is calculated by adding the QSE Resource schedule and all zonal and ERCOT wide instructions, and subtracting from that the metered Resource value.
-A dead band will be set according to each QSE’s schedule plus instructions.
-If the QSE’s Actual Metered Value is within this dead band, as defined in Section 6.8.1.14.1, Uninstructed Resource Charge Process, above, then the QSE will not be susceptible to the Uninstructed Resource Charge.

-Once the zonal uninstructed quantity is determined, it will be multiplied by product of the MCPE for that interval for that zone and the previously determined Uninstructed Factor for that interval to derive the total Uninstructed Resource Charge for that zone.
+The Uninstructed Resource Charge for that zone will be the product of the zonal uninstructed quantity, the MCPE for that interval for that zone, and the previously determined Uninstructed Factor for that interval.

 This activity would be performed for every Congestion Zone for each QSE.